You know what?

-People looking for an elegant, good-looking, and reliable timepiece should give the Seiko SARB035 a thought.
+Everyone looking for an elegant, good-looking, and reliable timepiece should give this Seiko SARB035 a thought.

 It’s been around for some time and appeals to both the young and old.